 Why Traditional AI Presentations Fall Short

 Most AI presentations follow a predictable arc: market overview, technology explanation, case studies, Q&A. Attendees leave with inspiration but no actionable skills.
-A 2024 Harvard Business Review study of 1,200 corporate training sessions found that passive AI presentations resulted in just 23% knowledge retention after 30 days.
+The problem is fundamental to how adults learn complex skills: passive listening doesn't translate to practical application.

 Breakout sessions flip this model.
 Instead of broadcasting information, they create controlled environments where participants work through real scenarios.
-At Dreamforce 2024, Salesforce ran 47 AI breakout sessions alongside traditional keynotes.
-Post-event surveys showed breakout attendees were 3.2 times more likely to implement AI tools within six months.
+Post-event surveys consistently show that attendees who participate in hands-on breakout sessions are far more likely to implement AI tools compared to those who only attend keynotes.

 The format change addresses a fundamental problem in AI education: the gap between conceptual understanding and practical application.
 Most professionals understand AI exists and offers benefits.
 What they lack are specific workflows for their industry and role.